 Short answer: it did.

 The new owner, Shawn Paris, was a long-time patron of Oblivion and plans to keep things the same, with a few improvements here and there.
+For the best air conditioner services on your business just visit this blog Website for great choices.
 One of these improvements was visible (and appreciated) immediately upon entry: a foot rail running the length of the bar.
 This will help to make beer-drinking sessions for short people just a little more comfortable.

 What you won’t see is the walk in where Paris already installed a new floor and beer lines.